cryptpad/cryptpad/readme.md

 please read and
 [sign the Commons Management Agreement](https://www.clahub.com/agreements/cjdelisle/cryptpad).

+If you have any questions or comments, or if you're interested in contributing to Cryptpad, come say hi on IRC, `#cryptpad` on Freenode.

 ### License

 This software is and will always be available under the GNU Affero General Public License as